santanupattanayak/santanupattanayak.github.io/_posts/2025-06-23-RNN-and-Vanishing-Gradient.md

 ---
 layout: post
-title:  "RNNs and the Infamous Vanishing Gradient Problem"
+title:  "Understanding RNNs and the Vanishing Gradient Problem"
 ---
 ## Introduction to RNNs